rahgadda/web3/02-modules/rust.md

 - Rust grew out of a personal project begun in `2006` by `Mozilla Research employees Steven Klabnik and Graydon Hoare`.
 - Mozilla began sponsoring the project in `2009` as a part of the ongoing development of an experimental browser engine called `Servo`, which was officially announced by `Mozilla in 2010`.
 - Its `first stable release` was made available to the public in `2015`.
 - An independent organization `Rust Foundation` was found on `08 Feb 2021` with board of directors from different companies.
-Details available [here](https://foundation.rust-lang.org/news/2021-02-08-hello-world/)
+Foundation details are available [here](https://foundation.rust-lang.org/news/2021-02-08-hello-world/)

 ## Installation
 - Windows installer available [here](https://www.rust-lang.org/tools/install)